voedger/voedger-internals/concepts/storage-extensions.md

 - App Partition deployment
   - `storages-$version.so` is copied (if needed) to some internal `storages` folder and loaded from there
 - IAppPartition.Storage(FullQName) state.IStateStorage
-  - // Created during app deployment from iextrowstorage.IRowStorage by state.NewIStateStorage(appdef IAppDef, iextrowstorage.IRowStorage)
+  - // Created during app deployment from iextrowstorage.IRowStorage by appparts.NewIStateStorage(appdef IAppDef, iextrowstorage.IRowStorage)
   - // appdef is needed for typechecking
 - pkg/iextstgengine
   - 📂goplugin